jessicarobo/pink-wool/README.md

 The actual server administration uses [mcrcon](https://github.com/Tiiffi/mcrcon), which will be downloaded as part of the install process.
 RCON itself is firewalled so that it is only available through the control panel

 The control panel is a [Caddy](https://caddyserver.com) HTTPS server hosting a few PHP files with basic auth.
 If you don't have a fully qualified domain name, your cert will be self-signed but functioning.
 HTTPS is crucial for this setup to be secure.

+Tested and working on:
+- Ubuntu 20.04 LTS (recommended)
+- Ubuntu 21.04
+- Mint 20.1

+Won't work on:
+- Debian 10 (repositories have Java 11 instead of 16)
+- Debian 11 (repositories have Java 17 instead of 16)

 ## Installation